juxt/jig/README.md

 For example, you can deploy all your components in a single JVM for a test environment, while in production you could distribute components across multiple JVMs, for scaleability.
-If you are forced to deploy lots of small JVMs, in all environments, this can be a very inefficient use of memory.
+If you are forced to deploy lots of small JVMs, in all environments, this can be an inefficient use of precious memory.
 I prefer to run a smaller number of JVMs, each with more memory.
 Developing Clojure applications as monolithic systems works well to begin with but can reduce flexibility down the road.

-There are other benefits too, beyond the scope of this README.
+I want the option of deploying early versions of new projects quickly, without the hassle of setting up a new server or incurring the cost of a dedicated JVM (200Mb is not an insignificant overhead when you have dozens of Clojure-based web applications).
+Jig lets me quickly hook up new web applications and services onto an existing Clojure deployment.

 ### Separation of dev-workflow from application code